First Republic of Iraq: Mosul Uprising

 Opposition to Qasim from Arab Nationalist forces within the army culminated in the 1959 Mosul Uprising, which was an attempted coup launched with support from the United Arab Republic.
 Despite attracting support from local Arab tribes, the Mosul-based leadership of the coup was defeated in a number of days by loyal forces from within the Iraqi Army supported by the Iraqi Communist Party and local Kurdish tribes.
 Following the defeat of the coup Mosul was the scene of several days of unprecedented violence as all groups engaged in score-settling, using the post-coup chaos as a smokescreen, resulting in thousands of deaths.

 Qasim's use of the Iraqi Communist Party to help put down the rebellion, and their growing strength within Iraq, convinced the Ba'ath Party in Iraq that the only way to stop the spread of the communists was to overthrow Qasim.

 Ramadan Revolution

 On 8 February 1963, Qasim was overthrown by a coup led by the Arab Socialist Ba'ath Party of Iraq and sympathetic Arab Nationalist groups in the Iraqi Armed Forces.
 Qasim was unpopular in the Ba'ath Party and among Arab Nationalists largely for his focus on Iraqi Nationalism, as opposed to Arab Nationalism, and also because he was seen as being too close to the Iraqi Communist Party, which both groups viewed with a deep suspicion.
 Conflict between Qasim and certain officers of the Iraqi Armed Forces made them sympathetic to the idea of a coup.

 Following Qasim's overthrow and execution members of the Ba'ath Party engaged in a house to house hunt for communists.
 Total deaths from the communist purge and the coup were around 5,000.
+In a September 1963 interview with Al Ahram, the Jordanian king Hussein - himself in contact with American intelligence services - stated that the CIA had provided the Ba'ath Party with a list of names and addresses of communists who were to be hunted down.